 what is a watershed?

-A watershed is an area of land that captures water from above and below ground and channels it into a main body of water, such as a river or lake.
-The term drainage basin can be used interchangeably with watershed.
+A watershed is an area of land that captures and drains (sheds) water into a specific body of water, such as a river or a stream.
+The ridges of highest elevation that separate waters flowing to different rivers or basins make up the watershed boundary.
+The term drainage basin is sometimes used interchangeably with watershed.